-Unit 1: Parenthood, Pregnancy and the New-born Baby

-- External written examination (1 hour 15 mins) - Students answer ALL questions from a core area of study. - This examination will be completed at the end of Year 11.

-Unit 2: The Development of the child (0-5 Years)

-External written examination (1 hour 15 mins)

-Unit 3: Investigation Task

-- Students complete ONE task from a choice of two.
-The titles are not released until 1 September of the academic year in which the award is made (Year 12). - Teachers mark the design project, and CCEA visit centres to carry out moderation.

-40 % of GCSE
+Assessment (Including Controlled Assessment) EXAMINATIONS: CONTROLLED ASSESSMENT: Unit 1: Parenthood, Pregnancy and the New-born Baby Unit 3: Investigation Task External written examination (1 hour 15 mins) Students answer ALL questions from a core area of study.
+This examination will be completed at the end of Year Students complete ONE task from a choice of two.
+The titles are not released until 1 September of the academic year in which the award is made (Year 12).
+Teachers mark the design project, and CCEA visit 11.
+Weighting: centres to carry out moderation.
+30% of GCSE Weighting: 40 % of GCSE Unit 2: The Development of the child (0-5 Years) External written examination (1 hour 15 mins) Weighting: 30% of GCSE